 I commend my spirit

 Luke began the story of Jesus' ministry as an adult with the Spirit descending on him like a dove; (Luke 3:21-22) with Jesus filled with the Spirit and led by the Spirit into the wilderness for 40 days of fasting and testing; (Luke 4:1-13) and filled with the power of Spirit to return to Galilee where he declared his God-given mission.
 (Luke 4:14-21) He ends it with the Spirit leaving Jesus - "He breathed his last."

 And again Luke has one of the opponents testify to the truth about Jesus,

 And possibly to counter later claims that the whole idea of the resurrection was a hoax, Luke reports that all of this - and his burial - were witnessed.
 There can be no not-really-being-dead; switching of bodies; or other deceptions.

 Verses 50 to 56.
 Joseph of Arimathea would certainly have had to be a man of some standing to be able to have an audience with Pilate.
 It was unusual for a person to die as quickly as Jesus did.
 Unusual for Pilate to be approached about the body of a crucified man.
 And unusual for Pilate to allow the proper burial of such a man.

 As this day, Friday, ends, the Sabbath day, Saturday, begins.
 And so the women and other followers of Jesus rest - as accorded by the commandments.

 The Sabbath day ends with sunset on Saturday, but because it is dangerous, and custom forbids proper people to be out at night, our story will resume with first light on the third day, Sunday.

-Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels (see link below), pages 314-321; and the writings of Amy-Jill Levine, et. al. See link below.
+Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels, pages 314-321; and the writings of Amy-Jill Levine, et. al. See link below.